Cincinnati Reckless Driving Attorney

 - Swerving, disregarding traffic signs, or other aggressive driving

 - Excessive speeding

-In addition to jail time and fines, a reckless driving / operation conviction also entails accumulating four points on your Ohio driving record.
+In addition to jail time and fines, a reckless driving / reckless operation conviction also puts four points on your Ohio driving record.
 If you accumulate 12 or more points on your driving record, your driver’s license will be suspended.

 Cited for Reckless Driving?
-Call a Reckless Driving Attorney from LHA Today.
+Get a Free Legal Consult Today.

 Criminal charges can be an overwhelming and frightening experience.
-You are probably worried about your freedoms and privileges being at stake and have a lot of questions.
-You can rest assured, because Cincinnati traffic lawyer Brad Groene is here for you.
-Get the justice that you deserve.
-Don’t hesitate to contact us today at (513) 338-1890 or email us at firstname.lastname@example.org.
+You are probably worried and have a lot of questions.
+You can rest assured because Cincinnati traffic lawyer Brad Groene is here for you.